whaynes/STCW23/jekyll/assessments/Deck/OICNW-4-1A.md

 ### Condition

-{{ "On a ship or in a laboratory using a device by which sends flashing light messages at a speed of 4 wpm; when sent two messages, the first consisting of the following:
+On a ship or in a laboratory using a device by which sends flashing light messages at a speed of 4 wpm; when sent two messages, the first consisting of the following:

 1. DE followed by a four-(4) letter identity signal, sent once;
 2. YU: Indicating that a Code Group follows, sent once;